raameena/Birth-Data-Analysis/README.md

 ├─ /data/                    # raw & cleaned CSVs
 ├─ /figures/                 # ggplot outputs
 └─ /docs/                    # knitted HTML report (optional GitHub Pages)

+Use Control + Shift + m to toggle the tab key moving focus.
+Alternatively, use esc then tab to move to the next interactive element on the page.
+No file chosen
+Attach files by dragging & dropping, selecting or pasting them.